All Nations University

+All Nations University (ANU) is a private Christian university in Koforidua, in the Eastern Region of Ghana.

+History

-All Nations University was founded by Rev. Dr. Samuel Donkor in Ghana.
-It began with 37 students in October 2002 and has now expanded to over 2000 students.
+ANU was founded as All Nations University College (ANUC) by the All Nations Full Gospel Church in Toronto, Canada through the All Nations International Development Agency.
+The project was led by Rev. Dr. Samuel Donkor in Ghana, who is the university's current president.
+The Ghanaian government gave approval in 1996; the first class of 37 students arrived in October 2002 under the mentorship of Karunya University in India.

 It became an accredited university college in Ghana in October 2002.
-The university is affiliated to Kwame Nkrumah University of Science and Technology and in collaboration with SRM Institute of Science and Technology (India).
-On May 28, 2020, All Nations was granted a presidential charter by the President of Ghana.
+In 2008, the college formalized its relationship with Kwame Nkrumah University of Science and Technology, becoming a mentee institution to KNUST.
+On May 28, 2020, ANUC was granted a presidential charter by the President of Ghana, becoming a full university with independent degree-granting capabilities and changing its name to All Nations University.
+The university now has over 3000 students.

-All Nations University is located in Koforidua in the Eastern Region of Ghana.
+The university also has worked in collaboration with SRM Institute of Science and Technology (India).

 Programmes

 The university offers undergraduate programmes in Oil and Gas Engineering, Biomedical Engineering, Computer Engineering, Computer Science (Hons.), Electronics, Communications Engineering, Entrepreneurship, Human Resource Management, Finance & Finance, Accounting and Marketing as well as Nursing and Biblical Studies.

 The university offers the following postgraduate programmes: Doctor of Philosophy in Theology, Master of Philosophy in Theology, Master of Arts in theology, Master of Business Administration in Hospital Management, Master of Business Administration in Information Technology, Master of Philosophy in Business Administration, Master of Science in Cybersecurity, Master of Business Administration in Finance, Master of Business Administration in Marketing and Strategy, and Master of Business Administration in Accounting.